 It is important to note that the math classes analyzed here represent a mixture of two treatments.
 In Math 29, 30, and 31, certain PAL classes were associated to special lecture courses called Learning Communities, which were composed entirely of first-year students and for which PAL enrollment was mandatory.
 While the Learning Communities themselves were opt-in, the overall course experience was different enough for these students that we consider their PAL participation as a different kind of treatment.
 Excluding the Learning Communities would significantly shrink the PAL student pool.
-For example, in Math 30, including the

-Learning Community students yields 508 matched PAL students, as shown in Table 3, while excluding the Learning Communities yields only 195 matched PAL students.
+For example, in Math 30, including the Learning Communities yields 506 matched PAL students, as shown in Table 3, while excluding the Learning Communities yields only 195 matched PAL students.
 For this reason, we chose to include the Learning Communities and acknowledge that the analysis for these math courses holds for a mix of two treatments.

-Figure 2: Visualization of propensity score matching in Chem 1A.
+Figure 1: Visualization of propensity score matching in Chem 1A.
 Top shows PAL students, bottom shows non-PAL students.
 Grey represents the original pools before matching.
 Matched PAL students are colored green; matched non-PAL students are colored gold.
 Due to the one-to-many matching, matched non-PAL students are counted with multiplicity: dark gold is the overlap of gold with grey.

-Table 4 shows the 13 variables that were selected as covariates in our analysis of Chem 1B.
+Table 4 shows the 13 variables that were selected as covariates for the propensity model that was used in our analysis of Chem 1B.; see the Methods for a description of our variable selection process.
 Some of these covariates are categorical, some numerical, and some binary.
 They are listed by decreasing standard mean difference (SMD) between the unmatched PAL versus non-PAL populations, where the SMD of a numerical covariate is defined as the difference in the PAL and the non-PAL means of the covariate divided by the standard deviation of the covariate.
-Figure 3 shows the effect of propensity score matching on reducing the SMDs.
+Figure 2 shows the effect of propensity score matching on reducing the SMDs.
 Note that the SMDs are smaller for the matched populations for nearly all variables.
+Note that prior to matching, the PAL and non-PAL groups were highly imbalanced in certain variables; for example, students in the PAL group were significantly more likely to have previously taken a PAL.
 Some majors or ethnicities had sparse categories that needed to be collapsed or grouped together to avoid complete separation in logistic regression.
 The list of covariates used and their corresponding SMDs depend on the course being analyzed.
-Additional detailed results for each class can be found in the R Markdown files available online (Shanbrom 2021).
+Additional detailed results for each class can be found in the R Markdown files available online (Shanbrom, 2021).